Lia-droid/Lia-droid/README.md

 • AI-driven ICU triage, mortality, and length of stay prediction
 • Large-scale public health datasets (e.g., SRAG / INFLUD – Brazil)
 • Reproducible computational methods and decision-support systems
-• Strategic applications of AI and quantum-inspired approaches in defence contexts
+• Strategic applications of AI and quantum technologies driven approaches in defence contexts

 I am the Research Lead in Quantum Technologies and Vice Lead of AI at the Laboratory of Simulations and Scenarios (LSC),